 A few tips:

-Textual analysis is any time you look at a text and pull out a deeper meaning.
+You are doing textual analysis any time you look at a text and pull out a deeper meaning.
 Computer-assisted textual analysis just means that you use some type of computing to help.

-Tip: Textual analysis software is changing very quickly, and there is probably a new tool out there today that wasn’t there yesterday that will let you do all of this - and more!
+Tip: Textual analysis software is changing very quickly.
+There is probably a new tool out there today that wasn’t there a few months or years ago.
+There are several internet-based tools that let you perform many of the analyses mentioned above - and more!
 Always be conscious of when the tools and techniques you use were published/shared, and look for newer versions.
 Things more than a few years old are likely to be out-of-date compared to cutting-edge recent advances.

-Use the tabs at the top to explore the most common steps of preparing a digital corpus: finding, cleaning, and analyzing.
+Use the tabs at the top left of this page to explore the most common steps of preparing a digital corpus: finding, cleaning, and analyzing.